• Skip to primary navigation

 Yes!
 They can be frozen with some simple prep.
 Blanch for 2-3 minutes, then shock in ice water.
 Dry the stalks and then freeze in a single layer so they freeze quickly.
 They will lose some of their crispness in the freezer and will have a more tender texture.
 Asparagus can be cooked from frozen, without being thawed first.

-When are asparagus in season?
+When is asparagus season?

 The best, fresh asparagus are found during spring, mostly from February until June.
 Peak production in the U.S. is typically between April and May.
 But, luckily, they can usually be found year-round in grocery stores, as the largest portion of asparagus is grown in Mexico.